Is de Sitter space a fermion?: Geometry from Cartan's perspective

 The mathematical arena that I will work in is the reformulation of Einstein-Cartan theory as a symmetry broken gauge theory.
 I will briefly review this formalism below, but I refer the reader to my review paper \cite{Randono:Review} for a more extensive presentation.

 In the gauge formulation of gravity, geometry is characterized by a Cartan connection $\cA$ taking values in a reductive Cartan algebra $\mf{g}=\mf{h}\oplus\mf{p}$.
-The reductive split of the algebra into a stabilizer subalgebra $\mf{h}$ and its complement $\mf{p}$ is facilitated through the introduction \cite{Stelle:1979aj,Stelle:1979va} of a new field $V$.
+The reductive split of the Lie algebra into a stabilizer subalgebra $\mf{h}$ and its complement $\mf{p}$ is facilitated through the introduction \cite{Stelle:1979aj,Stelle:1979va} of a new field $V$.
 This field acts as a symmetry breaking field analogous to the Higgs, ``breaking'' the $\mc{G}$ symmetry of the principle $\mc{G}$-bundle down to a subgroup $\mc{H}$ which stabilizes $V$ at each point.
 The field itself takes values in a space isomorphic to the coset space $\mc{G}/\mc{H}$.
 Thus, in total the geometry is characterized by a specification of the pair $\{\cA,V\}$, modulo $\mc{G}$-gauge transformations.
 The breaking of the symmetry allows for a separation of the spin connection from the frame field corresponding to the reductive split $\mf{g}=\mf{h}\oplus \mf{p}$, so that $\cA=\omega \oplus \frac{1}{\ell}e$ where $\ell$ is a parameter with dimension of length.
-Here, $\omega$ is the $\mf{h}$-valued spin-connection, and $e$ is the $\mf{p}$-valued tetrad.
+Here, $\omega$ is the $\mf{h}$-valued spin-connection, and $e$ is the $\mf{p}$-valued frame field.
 For the case of gravity in $(3+1)$-dimensions with a positive cosmological constant, the gauge group is $\mc{G}=Spin(4,1)$, the double cover of the de Sitter group, and the stabilizer subgroup is $\mc{H}=Spin(3,1)$.
+This implies that the symmetry breaking field $V$ takes values in the coset space $\mc{G}/\mc{H}\simeq \bb{R}\times\bb{S}^3$.
 The parameter $\ell$ can be related to the cosmological constant $\Lambda$ by $\ell=\sqrt{3/\Lambda}$.